MicrosoftDocs/msix-docs/msix-src/app-installer/update-settings.md

 ---
 title: App Installer file update settings
-description: Learn how to configure app updates by using the App Installer file. ms.date: 12/12/2018 ms.topic: article
+description: This article describes options for how to configure the behavior of app updates by using the App Installer file. ms.date: 12/12/2018 ms.topic: article
 keywords: windows 10, uwp, msix